ccrobertson/snakemake-genotype-qc/README.md

 ### Set up the configs
 This is a pipeline to perform preliminary QC on array-based genotyping.
-It takes a config file "config.yaml" which specifies input files.
-The config.yaml file included in this repos is just an example.
+It required input files to be array-based genotypes aligned to hg19 and in plink v1.9 binary format.
+Input file paths should be specified in a config file called "config.yaml".
+An example config file and example input files are provided for reference.

 ### Set up the software environment
 This pipeline runs in a containerized environment using singularity.
 Running it requires Snakemake version 7 (it is not compatible with Snakemake version 8) and singularity to be available in your work environment.